County commissioners to consider legislation that would allow local selection of election commissioners

 At this time, this situation is a personnel matter with Secretary of State Scott Schwab and Election Commissioner Tabitha Lehman.”

-Some citizens and voters are also voicing their opinions in forms of letters and leaders to state officials.
+Some citizens and voters are also voicing their opinions in form of letters and leaders to state officials.

 “I just really think it’s dishonorable on [Schwab’s] part to do this to somebody who’s done such a great job and is also battling a health issue that most of us would have to drop everything for,” said Josie Bahr, business owner and voter.